zyfff/Canny-VOAT/README.md

 	$ sudo apt-get install autoconf

-Note that above command may change on different version of Ubuntu.
+Note that above command may change for different versions of Ubuntu.
 Please refer to https://askubuntu.com/a/269423 for details.

 **yaml-cpp** is only used for loading calibration parameters from yaml files: